AkbharChowdhury/CinemaTicketSystem/README.md

-# CinemaTicketSystem
+# Cinema Ticket System
- A GUI application for a cinema ticket machine system
+ A GUI application for a cinema ticket machine system built on Intelli JIdea.
+ With SQlite database